compunctious

 First usage

-This word showed up in the first decade of the 1900s
+This word first showed up in the late-1800s, but see the background below

 Background / Comments